Child Care: Financial Assistance for Child Care

 - Income tax implications

-ALL U-M STUDENTS: Applying for the CHILD CARE SUBSIDY (through the U-M Office of Financial Aid) is required prior to applying for the Child Care Tuition Grant.
+IMPORTANT NOTE FOR U-M STUDENTS: You must apply for the Child Care Subsidy through the U-M Office of Financial Aid (see first section, above) prior to applying for the Child Care Tuition Grant.
 If awarded the Child Care Subsidy, the amount of the CCTG may be reduced.

 U-M Dependent Care Flexible Spending Accounts